-Environmental weeds are plants that have been introduced to areas of native vegetation, resulting in modification and damage to the natural assemblage of plants and animals within an area.
-Environmental weeds include some plants from different parts of Australia.
-Weeds are a serious threat to native plants and animals for a number of reasons:
+Environmental weeds can be foreign plants accidentally or intentionally introduced to areas of native vegetation, resulting in modification and damage to the natural assemblage of plants and animals within an area.

 Some of the City's most problematic weed species include Carnation weed (Euphorbia terracina), Typha (Typha orientalis), Caltrop (Tribulus terrestris), Annual and Perennial Veldt Grass (Ehrharta longiflora and Ehrharta calycina), Wild Gladiolus (Gladiolus caryophyllaceus) and Japanese Pepper (Schinus terebinthifolius).
 The City's Natural Areas Team works with contractors and community groups to control these weeds using a combination of different techniques including herbicide application, hand weeding, brush cutting, excavation and revegetation.

-You can help to prevent the spread of weeds by using native species in your garden, controlling weeds on your own property, disposing of lawn clippings and garden refuse in your green bin and walking on designated footpaths in bushland areas.
+You can help to prevent the spread of weeds by using native species in your garden, controlling weeds on your own property, disposing of garden refuse in your green bin and walking on designated footpaths in bushland areas.

 For more information view the below brochures: